ChloeLidec/ChloeLidecProjects/README.md

 Here you can find all the projects I finished, wether at school or by myself.

-## Dev Python

-You can find in this directory:

-- [ ] Sae1_exploit_csv : It's a project for school.
-We had to create multiple functions in order to intercat with a csv file.
-The functions were all tested and there's also one file designed to intercat with an user that wants informations.
-- [ ] tp10_matrices : It's a TP for school where we had multiple exercises including one to exploit matrixes.

 ## JDBC

 Here is a quick exemple of the use of JDBC I did for school.

-## Jean Zay NSI presentation

-In this you can see a website I created in 1ère with Laura Leroy.
-It was done to present our school and the NSI subject.

 ## Système